OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes.
 Click here to opt-out.
-Satellite TV-only customers who have recently joined the AT&T Family of Companies can opt out here.
 This opt-out also applies to the sharing of your anonymous information with other companies for their use in creating marketing and analytics reports.
 Although this opt out does not apply to Metrics Reports, it will apply if we combine Metrics Report information with other customer information (like demographics) to create reports that we provide to our business customers or service suppliers.

 ' + '5.
 What is DNS error assist?